sasa1977/demo_system/README.md

 mix compile
 ```

-Starting for development with live reload:
+Starting for development with live reload (recommended for following with youtube):

 ```
 iex -S mix phx.server